govinda108108/handbook/docs/discord-bots.md

 This bot is operating on Raid Guild discord channels #dao-verified, #uh-notifications and #haus-of-daos for the convenience of DAO Haus and UBERHAUS in order to keep track of incoming member proposals.
 It contains variables such as:

-- the name fo the proposal
+- the name of the proposal
 - a short description of the proposal
 - the amount of member shares
 - the tribute amount of WXDAI